philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 Great that's a cool story, but you were lucky.

+## The Elitist

+> You can't even fix flat tyres?
+How stupid are you.

+A) I can change a flat on my racing bike in about 3 minutes thank you, which could do with some efficiency tweaking.
+I fumble with the tyre levers a bit, but I'm working on it.

+B) This general advice wasn't about me.
+As an beginner/intermediate biker, my friend should not be responsible for getting that bike into a test-ridable state before buying it, and using this opportunity to randomly attack is a strange move.

+Are you ok?
+Do you need a friend to talk to?
+It's not me, but... somebody probably likes you.

 ## The Lesley Gore

 > Don't tell me what to do!
 I'll buy any damn bike I want.